rafaelaudy/rafaelaudy.github.io/foodforthought.md

 ### Podcast that I listen to:

-The trick here is to skip the programs that you are not interested about, otherwise you will start to hoard geek shows :p
+The trick here is to skip the program you are not interested in, otherwise you will start to hoard geek shows :p

 * [Angular Air](http://angular-air.com/)
 * [JavaScript Jabber](https://devchat.tv/js-jabber)